How Much Does a Probate Lawyer Cost: Essential Fees Explained

 • Disputes among heirs

-With hourly rates, you pay for the time the lawyer spends on your case.
-This can be more flexible.
-You only pay for the actual work done.
+With hourly billing, you pay for the time the lawyer spends on your matter.
+You should ask for the hourly rate, billing increments, retainer amount, and estimated total range.

 Flat Fee Hourly Rate